MinusGix/bg3/mod-mgr/README.md

 # BG3 Rust Mod Manager
-This is a reimplementation of LaughingLeader's [BGModManager](https://github.com/LaughingLeader/BG3ModManager) in RUst.
+This is a reimplementation of LaughingLeader's [BG3ModManager](https://github.com/LaughingLeader/BG3ModManager) in RUst.
 The primary goal for this is to be able to run it on Linux (and MacOS?) devices, since BG3ModManager uses WPF and I've struggled to get it running under wine.

 ## Implemented features
+- Settings UI
-- Basic settings UI
+- Basic table ui

 ## TODO
 - SteamDeck